Battle of Zinjibar (2011–2012): Army-tribal offensive (17 July – 10 September 2011)

 From the start of September, advances by government forces towards the city were reported on multiple fronts.
 The 201st Mechanized Brigade and 119th Infantry Brigade pushed eastwards and recaptured the al-Wahda Stadium, linked up with the 25th Mechanized Brigade at their base, and secured the nearby Husn Shaddad neighbourhood.
-The advance came amid a barrage of United States drone strikes which freed the 25th Mechanized Brigade from militant pressure.
+The advance came amid a barrage of US airstrikes from 31 August to 1 September which left nearly 30 militants dead and freed the 25th Mechanized Brigade's base from militant pressure.
 Other army units were approximately five kilometers south from Zinjibar after capturing al-Kawd.
-An AQAP-linked source confirmed that the military was beginning to enter southern Zinjibar.
-Government forces had seized the main entrances to the city and were beginning to advance.
+An AQAP-linked source confirmed the military was beginning to enter southern Zinjibar.
+Government forces had seized the main entrances to the city and were preparing to advance.

-On 10 September, forces from the 119th Infantry Brigade, 201st Mechanized Brigade and 31st Armoured Brigade, as well as allied tribesmen, launched a coordinated push into Zinjibar.
-The militant siege on the 25th Mechanized Brigade was lifted, while more than 2,000 soldiers moved in on and secured the eastern portion of the city, capturing areas including the local CSF base.
-Facing a deluge of army reinforcements, AQAP military commander Qasim al-Raymi ordered most of the militants in Zinjibar to retreat into the mountains by Jaar, leading to the army fighting "only token resistance" during their advance.
-Despite government statements celebrating the end of the battle and the liberation of the entire city, clashes were still taking place in many parts of the city.
+On 10 September, forces from the 119th Infantry Brigade, 201st Mechanized Brigade, and 31st Armoured Brigade, as well as allied tribesmen, launched a coordinated push into Zinjibar.
+The militant siege on the 25th Mechanized Brigade was lifted, while more than 2,000 soldiers moved in on and secured the eastern portion of the city, capturing several areas including the local CSF base.
+Facing a deluge of army reinforcements, Raymi ordered most of the militants in Zinjibar to retreat into the mountains by Jaar, leading to the army fighting "only token resistance" during their advance.
+Despite official statements celebrating the end of the battle and the liberation of the Zinjibar, fighting would continue to take place.
+Major clashes later broke out on 14 September leaving 12 militants and two civilians dead.
+Peace negotiations had stalled as Ansar al-Sharia rejected an offer for their total withdrawal in exchange for security forces refraining from pursuing them.